Undergraduate Degrees and Programs

 Academic Success and Undergraduate Advising

 Academic Success and Undergraduate Advising (ASUA) is responsible for a wide range of programs designed to help students' academic success.
 Beginning with pre-college students, ASUA hosts the Early Assessment Program, through which high school juniors can assess their readiness for college-level English and mathematics coursework.
 We help coordinate developmental education programs in English and mathematics for students who have not demonstrated college readiness in those subjects by the time they start college, including the Early Start Program and Coyote First STEP (Student Transition Enhancement Program), offered in the summer before first enrollment at CSUSB.
 For students in the first year of college, ASUA offers the Freshman Seminar (USTD 1000A) and courses in developmental mathematics.
-Academic Success and Undergraduate Advising coordinates CSUSB's team-based academic advising system, which includes peer advisors, professional advisors and faculty advisors assigned to every student; we are home to the office of Advising and Academic Services, which is directly responsible for advising students who have yet to declare a major or who find themselves needing to get off of academic probation.
-The Educational Opportunity Program (EOP) and Student Assistance in Learning (SAIL; a federal TRIO-funded Student Success Services program) are specialized programs that create communities and provide intensive academic and personal assistance for students.
+Academic Success and Undergraduate Advising coordinates CSUSB's team-based academic advising system, which includes peer advisors, professional advisors, and faculty advisors assigned to every student; we are home to the office of Academic Advising, which is directly responsible for advising students who have yet to declare a major or who find themselves needing to get off of academic probation.
 Through Supplemental Instruction, the Student Mentoring Program, the Writing Centers, and the Honors Program, ASUA offers extensive opportunities to students for academic assistance and enrichment.
 Most of the work of ASUA involves supporting students, faculty members and the various academic colleges.
 Academic Success and Undergraduate Advising oversees one degree program, namely the Bachelor of Arts: Special Major, through which qualified students can design their own personalized, interdisciplinary degree program.